Greatpriceman/pokegold-ko/README.md

 there is no way to build a rom yet, as it will need further disassembly and labeling.

 others are free to help out with said further disassembly and editing as long as the rom is the same.

+The baseroms needed are the ones listed, plus compare differences between English versions and Korean versions.